terjirapat/terjirapat/README.md

 - 🔎 **Customer Segmentation Pipeline**
   *Built a machine learning pipeline for segmenting customers to improve marketing efficiency.*

-- 🛍️ **Sales Forecasting Model**
-  *Developed and deployed a time series forecasting model for demand prediction.*

-- 📊 **Interactive Dashboards**
-  *Created insightful dashboards with Tableau and Power BI to support business decisions.*

-- ⚙️ **PySpark Data Pipeline**
-  *Processed large datasets using PySpark for scalable ETL and analytics.*

 ---

 ## 🛠️ Skills